brendangregg/systemtap-lwtools/README.md

 A miscellaneous collection of in-development and unsupported SystemTap tools and one-liners, which use a limited set of SystemTap capabilities (lightweight).
 These provide advanced observability for the analysis of system and cloud performance.

 An aim of this collection is to explore what SystemTap can do using basic features and without the need for kernel debuginfo, which can be an onerous requirement.
 For a similar set of ftrace- and perf\_events-based tools, see the [perf tools](https://github.com/brendangregg/perf-tools) collection, which is more developed.
+An advantage of these SystemTap tools is that they can perform custom in-kernel aggregations (eg, latency distributions) with low overhead.

 Some expert assembly will likely be required with these SystemTap tools.
 Also see warnings.